suco-gt/HPC-Student-Resources/README.md

 If you find any other opportunities from outside this document, feel free to make a pull request or let us know at supercomputing.gt@gmail.com.

 ### HPC Internship and Fellowship Opportunities
-To find internship and fellowship opportunities in HPC, please refer to this [link](https://github.com/suco-gt/HPC-Internships), which contains a list of many opportunities in industry & academic settings for becoming involved in HPC.
+To find internship and fellowship opportunities in HPC, please refer to this [link](https://github.com/suco-gt/HPC-Internships), which contains a list of many opportunities in industry, national labs, supercomputing centers, & academic settings for becoming involved in HPC.

 ### Georgia Tech Vertically Integrated Projects (VIPs)
 At GT, Vertically Integrated Projects (VIPs) are intended to give students hands-on experiences in different areas of computing.
 Some of the VIPs that involve HPC are listed below.